 FHFC encourages local governments to move quickly in executing and returning the agreement; however, there is no deadline for returning the agreement.
 Local governments cannot receive CRF funds until the agreement is executed.
 Further, there will be no extension to the December 30, 2020 expenditure deadline.
-If a local government experiences delays in executing the agreement, they risk not being provided additional funds in the 2nd allocation to be announced by mid-October.

-There are different entities providing CARES Act CRF funding; in addition to FHFC-CRF funding, some Florida local governments have received direct allocations of CRF from the U.S. Treasury Department and/or CRF funding from the State of Florida Department of Emergency Management.
+There are different entities providing CARES Act CRF funding; in addition to FHFC-CRF funding, some Florida local governments have received direct allocations of CRF from the U.S. Treasury Department and/or CRF funding from the State of Florida Division of Emergency Management.
 Each funder provides a written agreement and guidance for the use of funds.
 Local governments must follow the guidance issued by the relevant funder and comply with the terms outlined in each agreement.